tc39/proposal-decimal/README.md

 - [**bignumber.js**](https://www.npmjs.com/package/bignumber.js): ~800K weekly npm downloads
 - [**big.js**](https://www.npmjs.com/package/big.js): ~500K weekly npm downloads

 There are also money-specific libraries such as [dinero.js](https://www.npmjs.com/package/dinero.js) with about 180K weekly NPM downloads.
 Each implementation has slightly different semantics, requires coordination across libraries, adds to total bundle size, presumably performs worse than native implementations could, and creates interoperability challenges.

-Compare this to BigInt: before native support, polyfills and userland big integer libraries had minimal adoption because the *need* was niche.
-Decimal libraries show massive adoption because the need is universal.

-Thus, Decimal standardizes existing practice.
-Developers are already using decimal libraries (millions of downloads/week), converting numbers to "cents" (error-prone, confusing), using `Number` incorrectly (causing bugs).
+We believe Decimal will standardize existing practice.
+Developers are already using decimal libraries, converting numbers to "cents" (error-prone, confusing), using `Number` incorrectly/unsoundly (causing bugs).
 Decimal doesn't ask developers to adopt something new; it offers a better way to do what they're already struggling to do.

 ## Specification and standards